-From your second year and beyond, you’ll take a second General Education course and also explore sustainable urban development, Māori and Pacific planning priorities, urban design concepts, and the legal and economic aspects of urban planning.
+in your second and third years, you’ll take one General Education course per year to supplement your urban planning studies with a subject of your choice.
+You'll also explore sustainable urban development, Māori and Pacific planning priorities, urban design concepts, and the legal and economic aspects of urban planning.
 Studio courses give you the chance to apply what you’ve learned to real world cities.

 Being based in Auckland, you’ll have the opportunity to apply your knowledge and interact with leading industry professionals in New Zealand’s largest urban environment.